AxolotlClient/AxolotlClient-launcher/README.md

 * ☕ **Automatic Java validation.**
   * If you have an incompatible version of Java installed, we'll install the right one *for you*.
   * You do not need to have Java installed to run the launcher.
 * 📰 News feed natively built into the launcher.
+(COMING SOON)
 * ⚙️ Intuitive settings management, including a Java control panel.
 * Supports all of our versions.
   * Switch between version configurations with ease.